sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 FTW-frontend directly so it' can be not manipulated.
 Instead, we check it from the listing that was fetched from Marketplace API.

-If you have many helper functions you might want to add the to `/server/api-utli/lineItemHelpers.js` file instead.
+If you have many helper functions you might want to add this function to the `lineItemHelpers.js` file instead.

 ```jsx
 const resolveCleaningFeePrice = listing => {